arthurdouillard/CVPR2021_PLOP/README.md

 - numpy (1.17.2)
 - [inplace-abn](https://github.com/mapillary/inplace_abn) (1.0.7)

-Note also that apex seems to only work with some CUDA versions, therefore try to install Pytorch with the 10.2 CUDA versions, do:
+Note also that apex seems to only work with some CUDA versions, therefore try to install Pytorch (and torchvision) with the 10.2 CUDA version.
+You'll probably need anaconda instead of pip in that case, sorry!
+Do:

 ```
 conda install -y pytorch torchvision cudatoolkit=10.2 -c pytorch